The Best and Worst of 2016 - Dagon Dog Treats 2016

 Genre: Classical; Sub-genre tags: Contemporary, Drama, Melancholic

 I first learned of Einaudi in 2010.
-Since then, he has become my favorite classical composer to listen to, even more than the classics like Chopin, Beethoven, and Debussey.
+Since then, he has become my favorite classical composer to listen to, even more than the classics like Chopin, Beethoven, and Debussy.
 Einaudi writes some of the most dramatic, passionate, melancholic, beautiful music I've heard resonate from a piano and strings.
 He's also constantly writing new music.
-Each year he comes out with something new to consume and almost all of it is on Amazon Prime music for streaming.
-Last year, he released Elements, which has been constant for me throughout this year and I highly recommend for anyone who enjoys the occasional bit of classical music.
+Each year he comes out with something new to consume and almost all of it is on Amazon Prime Music for streaming.
+Last year, he released Elements, which has been constant for me throughout this year and I highly recommend it to anyone who enjoys the occasional bit of classical music.

 Ólafur Arnalds